-Water originates from a 13,000-square-mile watershed and then travels through the Salt and Verde river systems, reservoirs, wells, canals and irrigation laterals we manage.
+Water originates from a 13,000-square-mile watershed and then travels through the Salt and Verde river systems, reservoirs, canals, irrigation laterals and water treatment plants to reach you.

-The rest of the Valley’s water comes from the Colorado River, underground storage and other sources.
+The rest of the Valley’s water comes from the Colorado River, wells and other sources.

 Planning for droughts and floods

-For nearly 120 years, SRP has prepared our water supply for desert conditions – from dry winters to monsoon floods and hot summers.
+For nearly 120 years, SRP has provided a reliable water supply despite our desert conditions, dry winters, floods, monsoon downbursts and hot summers.

-Through planning, data collection, research and infrastructure, we’ve been able to keep our water supply in good shape despite harsh climate conditions (including a very dry winter this year).
+Through strategic planning, development of infrastructure, data collection and analysis and research, we’ve been able to keep our water supply resilient and reliable despite harsh climate conditions.

 Building a water supply to last for generations

-Seven dams on the Salt and Verde rivers and one on East Clear Creek allow SRP to store water for use during drought.
-Dams are constantly monitored and managed to maximize water resiliency.
+Six dams on the Salt and Verde rivers and one on East Clear Creek allow SRP to store water for use during drought.
+Dams are constantly monitored and managed to maximize water supply.